When your teen’s poker face is no longer working, it’s time to seek out medical advice.

 Opportunities to instantaneously gamble is set on a general, digital level that it can easily be accessed by anybody, primarily by teens.
 Reiterating and thoroughly explaining to your children the insidious effects of gambling will efficiently influence them with the ideation that addiction starts when recreation stops; thus the consequences will arise.
 “A parent’s attitude about gambling can affect a child’s attitude about it.” says Emily Mendez, M.S., EdS., a mental health expert who specializes in addiction and substance abuse.

 Unbeknownst to parents who trustworthily allow their children to explore and expand their horizons, teens are becoming more acquainted with the deception of the easy gambling.
 At first, it’s just an innocent game of touch and goes.
 That’s how gambling works – easy as pie.

 Complications arise with a simple free game escalating to a trickier one with higher stakes at risk.
 But the awful reality is, the chances of winning in gambling is similar to asking for one day of rain amidst a month-long drought.

 In gambling, winning is everything and losing is just part of the game.
+Psychiatrist Giorgos Floros stresses that “the pressures of the crisis have also played a pivotal role in the spike in gambling, particularly among adults.”
 As kids become exposed, they find more ways to win notwithstanding the loses.
 The more they get involved, the harder it is for them to stop.
 Soon, gambling will be another insatiable activity that can only be quenched by winning and winning alone.
 Often, addiction to gambling has gotten so bad that teens are forsaking everything that matters – studies, grades, friends, and family – so that they can go on with their vice.